OLD HARTLEPOOL - HERUTEU

 Them and us: Even after the amalgamation of the two towns - Hartlepool and West Hartlepool in 1967 - there's still the 'them and us' attitude from some of the older folk.
 The people in West will still refer to 'those folks over there' as Monkey Hangers and many in old Hartlepool, the original settlement, will call those from the new town West Dockers.

 Yes, there is still 'friendly banter' between West and old Hartlepool but why is it, many ask, that West Hartlepool stole the monkey and have a statue of it in the marina?
-A friend of mine who lives on the Headland (that's what they call it these days to the annoyance of many) told me this story: "Belonging to the old side I am extra proud that there is a tradition that when the marina was being created a time capsule was discovered and inside was this piece of poetry":
+The late Bill Hunter who, for many years, lived on the Headland (that's what they call it these days to the annoyance of many) told me this story: "When the marina was being created a time capsule was discovered and inside was this piece of poetry":

-"They said we hung a monkey – it was only said in jest,
+>>>>>>>>>>>>>>>>>>"They said we hung a monkey – it was only said in jest,

-In truth the darn thing did escape and started a town called West”
+>>>>>>>>>>>>>In truth the darn thing did escape and started a town called West”